apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 About CMake
 -----------

-CMake is a cross platform build system generator and it uses make for the actual build.
-In the compiling process of Arrow what will most probably be needed is some tweaking of the flags that are added to cmake in the compiling process of Arrow.
+CMake is a cross platform build system generator and it defers to another program such as ``make`` or ``ninja`` for the actual build.
+In the compiling process of Arrow what will most probably be needed is some tweaking of the flags that are added to CMake in the compiling process of Arrow.

 Optional flags and why might we use them